Chillee/chillee.github.io/brrr_intro.md

 Not all operator fusion is as simple as pointwise operators.
 You can fuse pointwise operators onto reductions, or pointwise operators onto matrix multiplication.
 Even matrix multiplication itself can be thought of as fusing a broadcasting multiply followed by a reduction.

 If you're interested in writing custom CUDA kernels, it's likely that this is where you'll see the most benefit.
-Any 2 PyTorch operators is a chance to fuse them together and save the memory bandwidth costs of reading/writing out to global memory between them.
+Any 2 PyTorch operators present an opportunity for fusion, thus saving the memory bandwidth costs of reading/writing out to global memory between them.
 In addition, many existing compilers can often perform "simple" fusions - NVFuser and XLA being two examples.
 However, automated systems are no match for human ingenuity, so if you want to try out writing some custom CUDA kernels yourself, [Triton](https://openai.com/blog/triton/) is a great place to start.

 Finally, operator fusion leads to some surprising consequences.
 For one, a fused `x.cos().cos()` will take nearly the exact same time as calling `x.cos()` by itself.
 This is why activation functions are nearly all the same cost, despite `gelu` obviously consisting of many more operations than `relu`.